HeardLibrary/digital-scholarship/host/wikidata/bot.md

 This example script has only very minimal error-handling.
 A production bot would need much more extensive error-handling routines and would need to be tested carefully to make sure that it handles any kind of error that could create havoc.

 We should also note that, we did not make any attempt to support our claims with references -- an important consideration in Wikidata.
 However, delving into that level of complexity requires that you first study the [Wikibase data model](https://www.mediawiki.org/wiki/Wikibase/DataModel), which is beyond the scope of this lesson.

+A final important consideration when writing to the real Wikidata is *throttling*.
+It is a rude and bad practice to hit any public API at such a high rate of speed that it disrupts the function of the API and impedes other users of the API.
+This example script does NOT include any kind of delay between write operations.
+Before using any modification of the script to write to the real Wikidata, you should read the [API Etiquette page](https://www.mediawiki.org/wiki/API:Etiquette) and must learn how to use the [Maxlag parameter](https://www.mediawiki.org/wiki/Manual:Maxlag_parameter).

 **Acknowledgements**